 The thin limbs bending and the fresh breeze tells us Rhonda has climbed high into the tree.
 The chill tells us she’s been sweating.
 And the pitch, though she and we didn’t notice it in the climbing, is there on her hands and face.

 The Writer’s Little Helper is filled with dynamic fiction-writing advice.
-It’s packed with big ideas, time-saving tips, and revision-made-easy charts–everything you need to know in order to create memorable characters, maintain a compelling pace, craft believable dialogue, and much more!
+Because it’s packed with big ideas, time-saving tips, and revision-made-easy charts–everything you need to know in order to create memorable characters, maintain a compelling pace, craft believable dialogue, and much more!

 Thanks for reading.
-Hope it helped in some way with this crazy craft of writing.
+I hope it helped in some way with this crazy craft of writing.